rhregalado/rhregalado.github.io/_publications/molecular-identification-and-hemolytic-activity-of-four-jellyfish-associated-marine-fungi.md

 excerpt: "In the study, we preliminarily explored the potential of jellyfish-associated marine fungi for cytotoxicity indicators.
 Specifically, we investigated the presence of jellyfish-associated fungi and its presumptive cytotox potential for mouse erythrocyte hemolysis.
 Our findings showed promising results that these fungi could be a source of marine bioactive compounds for drug development.
 I'm happy to add that this paper is a product of my undergraduate thesis and is my very first scientific publication!"
 venue: "International Journal of Biosciences"
 date: 2019-10-31
 citation: 'Regalado RRH, Ramirez VL, and Membreve DMS.
 (2019).
 Molecular identification and hemolytic activity of four jellyfish-associated marine fungi from Cagbatano Bay, Pio Duran, Philippines.
-International Journal of Biosciences 15(4), 531-538. doi:10.12692/ijb/15.4.531-538'
+International Journal of Biosciences 15(4), 531-538. <a href="http://dx.doi.org/10.12692/ijb/15.4.531-538">doi:10.12692/ijb/15.4.531-538</a>'

 ---